-Lets’s face it, not all of us are going to get approved by NSFAS.
-I have seen many people get disappointed.
+Lets’s face it, not all of us are going to get approved into the NSFAS bursary scheme.
+The #NSFAS2023 application is open and I have seen many students get disappointed.
 Besides, many students out there are not interested in financing their education with a loan.

 The hustle of paying back is another headache.

 So what are the alternative ways to fund your education in South Africa?

 We’ll explore these below, but first, let’s find out what exactly they stand for.